Rupee Gains 02 Paisa Against US Dollar - UrduPoint

 Rupee Gains 02 Paisa Against US Dollar

-Rupee on Monday appreciated by 02 paisa against the US Dollar in the interbank trading and closed at Rs 281.75 against the previous day’s closing Rs 281.77
+The Rupee on Wednesday appreciated by 02 paisa against the US Dollar in the interbank trading and closed at Rs 281.70 against the previous day’s closing Rs 281.72

-The Japanese yen remained unchanged and closed at Rs 1.91, whereas an increase of Rs 1.10 was witnessed in the exchange rate of the British Pound, which was traded at Rs 381.16 compared to the previous day's closing of Rs 380.06.
+The Japanese yen remained unchanged and closed at Rs 1.89, whereas an increase of 58 paisa was witnessed in the exchange rate of the British Pound, which was traded at Rs377.74 compared to the previous day's closing of Rs377.16.

-The exchange rates of the Emirates Dirham and the Saudi Riyal came down by 01 paisa each to close at Rs 76.70 and Rs 75.08 respectively.
+The exchange rate of the Emirates Dirham declined by 01 paisa, while the Saudi Riyal stood stagnant to close at Rs75.07.

 Recent Stories